-In the analysis of COVID-19 frequency in the KTRs by donor type, 8.7% was found in living-donors and 8.2% in deceased donors.
-In the analysis of allograft survival in KTRs with COVID-19 diagnosis, 6-10 years were determined as the most frequent (40.8%).
+In the analysis of COVID-19 frequency in the KTRs by donor type, 8.7% in living donors, and 8.2% in deceased donors.
+In the analysis of allograft survival in KTRs with COVID-19 diagnosis, 6-10 years age group was determined as the most frequent (40.8%).
 Nasopharyngeal swab PCR was the most commonly (87.5%) used diagnostic method for COVID-19 in KTRs.
-Diabetes mellitus was determined as the most frequently (32.0%) accompanied comorbidity in 443 KTRs with COVID-19 in 2020.
+Diabetes mellitus was determined as the most frequently (32.0%) accompanying comorbidity in 443 KTRs with COVID-19 in 2020.
 In the analysis of the distribution of KTRs with COVID-19 by follow-up and treatment, ambulatory follow-up was the most frequent (45.1%) application in 2020.
-In the distribution of COVID-19related death rate by age in KTRs, the most frequent subgroup was the 65-74-years-old group (29.1%) in 2020.
-In the distribution of COVID-19-related death in KTRs by allograft survival, the 11-15 years subgroup was determined as the highest frequency
+In the distribution of COVID-19-related death rate by age in KTRs, the most frequent subgroup was the 65-74 years age group (29.1%) in 2020.
+In the distribution of COVID-19-related death in KTRs by allograft survival, the 11-15 years subgroup was determined as the highest frequency (16.2%).

-(16.2%).
 Malignancy was determined as the most frequent (25.0%) comorbidity accompanying COVID-19-related death in KTRs.